postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/making-soap-requests.md

 1. Open the raw editor, and set the body type as "text/xml".
 1. In the request body, define the SOAP Envelope, Header and Body tags as required.
 Start by giving the SOAP Envelope tag, which is necessary, and define all the namespaces.
 Give the SOAP header and the body.
 The name of the SOAP method (operation) should be specified in the SOAP body.

-Check out our blog [Postman makes SOAP requests too](https://blog.getpostman.com/2017/11/18/postman-makes-soap-requests-too/), and try it out in Postman with this [example template](https://explore.postman.com/templates/1880/soap-holiday-web-service).
+Check out the Postman blog, [Postman makes SOAP requests too](https://blog.getpostman.com/2017/11/18/postman-makes-soap-requests-too/), and try it out in Postman with this [example template](https://explore.postman.com/templates/1880/soap-holiday-web-service).

 [![soap template](https://i.imgur.com/z0KWWSo.png)](https://i.imgur.com/z0KWWSo.png)